octave-6/ratiobot/README.md

 I have attempted to make this code as easy to read as possible, with plenty of
 clear and concise comments to explain every block of code I felt needed clarification.
-This will allow me to reference this mini-project in the future
+This will allow me to reference this mini-project in the future with ease.

 ---